Bardin08/Bardin08/README.md

 I'm working as a .NET software engineer at Intellias.

 ### What I'm focusing on 👨‍💻
-Currently working with: large files processing, blockchain and games developing.
+- Large files processing
+- Blockchain
+- Games development
+- Enterprise solutions building and scaling

 ### Find me elsewhere